Kirlu/ClickOnceSigning/README.md

 # ClickOnceSigning
 ClickOnce signing for Visual Studio 2017

-PowerShell script for signing ClickOnce applications with Code Signing Certificate.
+PowerShell script for signing ClickOnce applications with Codesigning Certificate.

 The Script needs to be invoked using the following line in the ClickOnce applications csproj file.